-Mr Burton currently serves as a board member of Atelier Capital Partners Limited.
-He also sits on the real estate advisory board for Norges Bank Investment Management.
+Mr Burton currently sits on the real estate advisory board for Norges Bank Investment Management.
 Mr Burton qualified as a Chartered Surveyor, has been a member of the UK Government Property Advisory Group and was formerly chairman of The Investment Property Forum and Urban Land Institute UK.
 In 2001, Mr Burton became chief investment officer of the real estate department at Abu Dhabi Investment Authority, subsequently performing the same role at Abu Dhabi Investment Council in 2007 from where he retired in 2010.